Pregnant employees face some unique challenges in the workplace.

 - Worked for their employer for at least one year; and

-- Worked at least 1,250 hours in the last year.
+- Worked at least 1,250 hours in the last 12 months prior to their leave.

 If these requirements are satisfied, you are entitled to healthcare coverage by your employer.
 However, you are responsible to pay the premiums on your insurance coverage.